pingidentity/pingdirectory-go-client/docs/GetMatchingRule200Response.md

 ### NewGetMatchingRule200Response

-`func NewGetMatchingRule200Response(schemas []EnumsubstringMatchingRuleSchemaUrn, id string, enabled bool, ) *GetMatchingRule200Response`
+`func NewGetMatchingRule200Response(schemas []EnumgenericMatchingRuleSchemaUrn, id string, enabled bool, ) *GetMatchingRule200Response`

 NewGetMatchingRule200Response instantiates a new GetMatchingRule200Response object
 This constructor will assign default values to properties that have it defined,